 There are several powerful tools – online and otherwise – that can help you secure a job on your working holiday.
 Several online search engines in Australia showcase open positions, including Seek, Indeed, Jora and Career One.
-You can also search the Backpacker Job Board, which lists jobs specifically for backpackers.
+You can also search the Backpacker Job Board and The Backpacker List, which list jobs specifically for backpackers.

 Enlist a recruitment agency

 If you’re looking for some help in your job search journey, a recruitment agency can be a great resource.
 A recruitment agency can help you search for jobs that relate to your skill set, apply for roles and secure employment.
-A recruitment agency is likely to require your CV, so write yours beforehand or ask the agency for advice on writing your CV.
+Some agencies, like The Kingsmen, focus specifically on jobs for travellers and working holiday makers.Show more